OriStitch: A Machine Embroidery Workflow to Turn Existing Fabrics into Self-Folding 3D Textiles: Applications

-The choice of fashion accessories reflects personal style and preferences, enabling individuals to express their unique tastes and create a distinctive look.
-This custom-shaped bag features 232 faces and 338 hinges, fabricated using 17 hoops.
+\textbf{Hand Bag: enclosing volumes.} The choice of fashion accessories reflects personal style and preferences, enabling individuals to express their unique tastes and create a distinctive look.
+This custom-shaped bag features 232 faces and 338 hinges, fabricated using 12 hoops.